 Yams vs. Sweet Potatoes

 Firstly, some technicalities.
-For this recipe, we typically use “canned yams,” despite referring to them as sweet potatoes.
+For this vegan candied sweet potatoes recipe, we typically use “canned yams,” despite referring to them as sweet potatoes.
 While we tend to use these terms interchangeably locally, here’s a breakdown of the technical differences here in the states.
 The short answer?
 The orange veggies most US grocery stores sell as yams are actually sweet potatoes.

 The Classic Thanksgiving Side